-With the deep freeze of

-Christmas behind us, it is now safe

-to prune out any winter damage on

-your trees and shrubs and from

-what we have seen there is plenty of

-freeze damage to be pruned.

-Pruning out areas of damage will

-temporarily leave a hole, but the

-plant, if healthy enough, will put on

-new growth to fill in the void.

-Severely damaged or older plants

-may not respond to a severe

-restorative pruning and will need to

-be replaced.
+With our winter temperatures behind us, it is now safe to prune out any winter damage on your trees and shrubs.
+Pruning out areas of damage will temporarily leave a hole, but the plant, if healthy enough, will put on new growth to fill in the void.
+Severely damaged or older plants may not respond to a severe restorative pruning and will need to be replaced.